Steans Institute Instrument Bank

 Who Should Apply and Eligibility

-• Must have participated in the Piano & Strings program in the past 5 years
+• Must have participated in the Piano & Strings Program in the past five (5) years

-• Applicants must be U.S. citizens, legal residents, or hold a valid visa that permits travel to and from the United States to ensure the ability to return the instrument at the end of the loan period.
+• Applicants must be U.S. citizens, legal residents, and/or hold a valid visa (that permits travel to and from the United States) for the duration of the loan period.

 • Submit a complete application.